Hume Springs, Virginia: History

 Warwick Estate was especially popular for its Fourth of July celebrations that included fireworks and cannon fire overlooking the Potomac River.
 Frank Hume is also the namesake of the historic Hume School built in 1891 and located on Arlington Ridge, the oldest school building in Arlington County.

 The land of the Hume Springs neighborhood was included in the area of land selected by George Washington to become the District of Columbia in 1791; part of the original diamond shape of the city.
 In 1846 the land comprising today's Alexandria and Arlington (including Hume Springs) was returned to Virginia governance for economic reasons and concerns over the continuance of slavery.
 This was known as retrocession.
-Twenty-four years later, in 1870,e time and located when the City of Alexandria became independent of the county (now called Arlington County), the Hume Springs land remained with the county.
+Twenty-four years later, in 1870, when the City of Alexandria became independent of the county (now called Arlington County), the Hume Springs land remained with the county.